Automattic/jetpack/readme.txt

 WP Super Cache retains the dynamic loading code of WP Cache but only works in legacy caching mode.

-There are two ways to do this, you can have functions that stay dynamic or you can include other files on every page load.
-To have a dynamic function in the cached PHP page use this syntax around the function:
+There are a few ways to do this, you can have functions that stay dynamic or you can include other files on every page load.
+To execute PHP code on every page load you can use either the "dynamic-cached-content", "mfunc", or "mclude" tags.
+The "dynamic-cached-content" tag is easier to use but the other tags can still be used.
+Make sure you duplicate the PHP code when using these tags.
+The first code is executed when the page is cached, while the second chunk of code is executed when the cached page is served to the next visitor.
+To execute WordPress functions you must define $wp_super_cache_late_init in your config file.

+1. This code will include the file adverts.php and will execute the functions "print_sidebar_ad()" and "do_more_stuff()".
+Make sure there's no space before or after the PHP tags.

+`<!--dynamic-cached-content--><?php
+include_once( ABSPATH . '/scripts/adverts.php' );
+print_sidebar_ad();
+do_more_stuff();
+?><!--
+include_once( ABSPATH . '/scripts/adverts.php' );
+print_sidebar_ad();
+do_more_stuff();
+--><!--/dynamic-cached-content-->`

+2. To execute the function "function_name()":

 `<!--mfunc function_name( 'parameter', 'another_parameter' ) -->
 <?php function_name( 'parameter', 'another_parameter' ) ?>
 <!--/mfunc-->`

-The HTML comments around the mirrored PHP allow it to be executed in the static page.
-To include another file try this:
+3. To include another file:

 `<!--mclude file.php-->
 <?php include_once( ABSPATH . 'file.php' ); ?>